Zacks Investment Research Upgrades Vascular Biogenics (NASDAQ:VBLT) to “Buy”

-Zacks Investment Research upgraded shares of Vascular Biogenics (NASDAQ:VBLT) from a hold rating to a buy rating in a report released on Friday morning, Zacks.com reports.
-They currently have $1.50 price objective on the biopharmaceutical company’s stock.
+Zacks Investment Research upgraded shares of Vascular Biogenics (NASDAQ:VBLT) from a hold rating to a buy rating in a report issued on Friday, Zacks.com reports.
+The brokerage currently has $1.50 price objective on the biopharmaceutical company’s stock.

 According to Zacks, “Vascular Biogenics Ltd. is a clinical stage biotechnology company.
 It is focused on the discovery, development and commercialization of treatments for cancer and immune-inflammatory diseases.
 Its lead oncology candidate VB-111, is a gene-based biologic which is in Phase II clinical trials for the treatment of recurrent glioblastoma, an aggressive form of brain cancer.
 It is also developing VB-201, an oral small molecule that is in Phase II clinical trials for the treatment psoriasis and ulcerative colitis.
 Vascular Biogenics Ltd. is headquartered in Or Yehuda, Israel. “

 Vascular Biogenics (NASDAQ:VBLT) last issued its quarterly earnings data on Thursday, August 13th.
-The biopharmaceutical company reported ($0.14) earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.14).
-Vascular Biogenics had a negative return on equity of 53.61% and a negative net margin of 2,909.45%.
-Sell-side analysts anticipate that Vascular Biogenics will post -0.6 earnings per share for the current fiscal year.
+The biopharmaceutical company reported ($0.14) EPS for the quarter, hitting the Thomson Reuters’ consensus estimate of ($0.14).
+Vascular Biogenics had a negative net margin of 2,987.11% and a negative return on equity of 57.70%.
+On average, sell-side analysts predict that Vascular Biogenics will post -0.56 earnings per share for the current year.

-A number of institutional investors have recently modified their holdings of the stock.
-Goldman Sachs Group Inc. acquired a new position in Vascular Biogenics during the 2nd quarter worth approximately $25,000.
-Virtu Financial LLC acquired a new position in Vascular Biogenics during the 2nd quarter worth approximately $25,000.
-Phoenix Holdings Ltd. acquired a new position in Vascular Biogenics during the 2nd quarter worth approximately $27,000.
-Wedbush Securities Inc. acquired a new position in Vascular Biogenics during the 2nd quarter worth approximately $29,000.
-Finally, Renaissance Technologies LLC lifted its position in Vascular Biogenics by 81.6% during the 4th quarter.
-Renaissance Technologies LLC now owns 35,615 shares of the biopharmaceutical company’s stock worth $43,000 after acquiring an additional 16,003 shares in the last quarter.
-Institutional investors own 3.06% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the business.
+Envestnet Asset Management Inc. increased its stake in Vascular Biogenics by 29.4% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 46,097 shares of the biopharmaceutical company’s stock valued at $59,000 after purchasing an additional 10,463 shares in the last quarter.
+Morgan Stanley increased its stake in Vascular Biogenics by 3.6% during the 1st quarter.
+Morgan Stanley now owns 375,171 shares of the biopharmaceutical company’s stock valued at $506,000 after purchasing an additional 13,114 shares in the last quarter.
+Goldman Sachs Group Inc. bought a new stake in Vascular Biogenics during the 2nd quarter valued at about $25,000.
+Virtu Financial LLC bought a new stake in Vascular Biogenics during the 2nd quarter valued at about $25,000.
+Finally, Phoenix Holdings Ltd. bought a new stake in Vascular Biogenics during the 2nd quarter valued at about $27,000.
+Institutional investors and hedge funds own 3.06% of the company’s stock.

 About Vascular Biogenics